iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 ### Merkle audit paths

 A Merkle audit path for a leaf in a Merkle hash tree is the shortest list of additional nodes in a Merkle tree required to compute the Merkle tree hash for that tree.
-At each step up the tree (towards the root), a node from the audit path is combined with a node computed so far.
+At each step towards the root, a node from the audit path is combined with a node computed so far.
 If the root computed from the audit path matches the Merkle tree hash, then the audit path is proof that the leaf exists in the tree.

 ## Example